hazelcast/hazelcast-reference-manual/src/Management.md

 long getDirtyEntryCount();

 /**
- * Returns the number of put operations
+ * Returns the number of put operations.
  */
 long getPutOperationCount();

 /**
- * Returns the number of get operations
+ * Returns the number of get operations.
  */
 long getGetOperationCount();

 /**
- * Returns the number of Remove operations
+ * Returns the number of Remove operations.
  */
 long getRemoveOperationCount();